Judge unseals Club Q shooting suspect’s 2021 arrest record, revealing alleged threat to be “next mass killer”

 Aldrich’s attorneys objected to the public release of the document, saying it would harm their client’s chances at a fair trial.
 The defense team also asked the judge to begin proceedings to determine who leaked the sealed document to the media before the judge ruled that it be unsealed.
 Chittum said she would review the request for contempt proceedings at a later date.

+People who leak sealed court documents can face criminal charges.
+An Adams County paralegal was charged with a crime in 2020 after leaking a sealed document in the killing of 11-year-old Gannon Stauch in Colorado Springs.
+The paralegal avoided jail time under a plea bargain, and was instead ordered to pay a fine, records show.

-Laura Voepel, Aldrich’s mother who attended the hearing via video, also objected to the unsealing of the document, her attorney Carrie Thompson said, arguing that Voepel would be at risk of retaliation and victimization upon its release.
+Laura Voepel, Aldrich’s mother who attended the hearing via video, also objected to the unsealing of the 2021 arrest document, her attorney Carrie Thompson said, arguing that Voepel would be at risk of retaliation and victimization upon its release.

 Aldrich, in lime green shirt and gray pants, did not speak during the hearing.
 The defendant hobbled across the courtroom with legs shackled to sit next to their attorneys, and remained silent throughout.